 “I’d tell you, but there are ladies present,” he replied in the same manner he often used when he felt the need to take the edge off of an otherwise grim discussion.

-His decision to appoint Francis Acosta, a man Burress had gone to high school with as state adjutant general had been a real no brainer for the governor.
-Acosta was the kind of man who could be relied upon at moments like this to keep his head and thinking things through before rendering advice, advice Burress seldom ignored.
+Burress’ decision to appoint Francis Acosta state adjutant general, a man he’d gone to high school with, had been a real no brainer for the governor.
+Acosta was the kind of man who could be relied upon at moments like this to keep his head and think things through before rendering advice, which Burress seldom ignored.
 “If he does issue the order, what will you and your people do?” he asked carefully.

 “While you were talking to the President, Jodie and I came up with a plan of our own.”

-Looking away from Acosta, Burress cast his gaze over to where Jordan Wallace, a man he’d roomed with at Arizona State and had, over the years, served as his legal council, campaign manager and chief of staff as well as godfather to his second child.
+Looking away from Acosta, Burress cast his gaze over to where Jordan Wallace, a man he’d roomed with at Arizona State and had, over the years, served as his legal counsel, campaign manager, and chief of staff as well as godfather to his second child.
 “Okay, shoot.
 What have you two got in mind?”

 “Oh, we’ll mobilize the Guard alright,” Wallace declared in an easy going manner that belied the seriousness of the moment.
 “But it’s not the Home Guard Frank’s people and the state police will be laying siege to.”

-Knowing them as well as any man could know another, Burress already knew where this was going.
+Knowing them both as well as any man could know these two men, Burress already knew where this was going.
 “You all do understand what this means,” he stated flatly.

 “We understand what it means if we don’t,” Sidney Cisneros, head of the state police replied calmly.